johncgenere/SimplifiedSpellChecker/README.md

 # How to Run
 This program accepts two command-line argument.
 The first argument is a name of plain-text file with a text to check.
 The second argument is a plain-text file with the list of correct words; this is the dictionary of your spell checker.
+Compile with -std=c++11.

 # What it Does
 The program will create a text file where each line contains the wrong word from the checked text and the suggestions how to